What is the Audit Test of Controls?

 Let take an example.

-The list of persons from whom the company has accepted in any year on average ranges from 10,000 to 12,000 at any given time.
+People from whom the company has accepted deposits in any year, the average ranges from 10,000 to 12,000 at any given time.
 During the audit, the auditor decides to undertake the audit of the security deposit on a sample basis.
 He selects a sample of all deposit holders having a deposit of more than $10,000 at any given point in the year.
 Based on the results on such a test, the auditor may give his opinion on the aspect of security deposits.

 Types of Audit Test